Drone photo by John Zarr

 Working with the Space for Art Foundation founded by NASA astronaut Nicole Stott and the Hines Family Foundation founded by former Chief Technologist of NASA Ames, we partnered with Georgia Tech, Georgia Space Grant Consortium, Mercer STEM Innovation Lab, Morehouse College and Atlanta International School.
 Atlanta Public School kids and kids from a local hospital to create artwork of what space means to them.

-Each artwork will be made on a tile we provide and brought together to form a frame around the larger Earthwork in Woodruff Park.
-On the day of the public unveiling the tiles will be placed around the Earthwork.
+Each artwork was made on a tile we provided and brought together to form a frame around the larger Earthwork in Woodruff Park.
+STEAM education in action!

 Stan Herd, a native of Kansas, has been active in film, music and the arts in America’s heartland for over 40 years.
 He began creating large scale “Earthworks,” giant eco-friendly artworks made of organic materials, gaining recognition in National Geographic and Smithsonian Magazine.
 Herd, once called the "Father of Crop Art" by CBS news anchor Dan Rather, has been crafting massive-scale designs into fields since the early 1980’s.
 In 2020 he created Earthworks of Kamala Harris and Joe Biden, which gained attention by the Biden presidential campaign.
 Herd has created Earthworks all over the United States as well as in Australia, Brazil, China and Cuba.
 Learn more: stanherdarts.com